Summary

 k_periodic(x, x') = σ² · exp( -2 · sin²(π |x - x'| / p) / ℓ² )

-The parameter p is the period.
-Use it for anything that repeats: daily electricity demand, annual temperature cycles, tidal patterns.
-It extrapolates periodic behavior into the future indefinitely — which is both its magic and its danger.
+The parameter p denotes the period.
+The periodic kernel is appropriate for phenomena that repeat, including daily electricity demand, annual temperature cycles, and tidal patterns.
+It extrapolates periodic behavior indefinitely into the future, which is both a strength and a risk.

 The Linear Kernel

 k(x, x’) = σ2 · x · x’.
-A GP with a linear kernel is equivalent to Bayesian linear regression — useful when combined with other kernels to model long-term trends.
+A GP with a linear kernel is equivalent to Bayesian linear regression and is useful when combined with other kernels to model long-term trends.

 Composite Kernels

-The real power comes from combining kernels.
-Two fundamental operations preserve positive semi-definiteness (a required property):
+The real power of GPs lies in combining kernels.
+Two fundamental operations preserve positive semi-definiteness, which is a required property.

 - Multiplication: k1(x, x’) · k2(x, x’).
-Encodes interactions — a periodic pattern whose amplitude slowly changes.
+Encodes interactions, for example a periodic pattern whose amplitude varies slowly.

-A common time-series recipe is RBF + Periodic + Linear, which simultaneously models local smoothness, repeating seasonality, and a drifting trend.
-The kernel grammar is almost a programming language for inductive biases.
+A common time-series specification is RBF + Periodic + Linear, which simultaneously models local smoothness, repeating seasonality, and a drifting trend.
+The kernel grammar effectively functions as a small programming language for expressing inductive biases.

 Automatic Relevance Determination (ARD)

-In multi-dimensional inputs, you can give each dimension its own length scale ℓi.
-Dimensions irrelevant to the output will end up with huge length scales (effectively “ignored”), while informative features get short length scales.
-This is Automatic Relevance Determination, and it turns a GP into a feature-importance ranker as a free byproduct of training.
+For multi-dimensional inputs, each dimension can be assigned its own length scale ℓi.
+Dimensions irrelevant to the output acquire large length scales and are effectively ignored, while informative features acquire short length scales.
+This procedure, known as Automatic Relevance Determination, turns a GP into a feature-importance ranker as a byproduct of training.

 Kernel Cheat Sheet